BUBR FAQ

 No. BUBR is a community ride that moves at a safe pace over 17 miles.

-• Bike racks will be available at Dulwich Park.
+Bike racks will be available at the finish area.